 If the loan was made directly to a related party that doesn’t meet the affiliate definition or the reporting entity has received domiciliary state approval to disclaim control/affiliation, enter “R.”

+If the residential mortgage loan is held in a qualifying statutory trust, enter “T”.

+If the mortgage loan is 100% first lien, enter “1”.

+If the mortgage loan is not a first lien, including those with a combination of first and subordinate liens, enter “2”.

 Otherwise, leave the column blank.

+Column 24 – State of Domicile (Statutory Trust Only)

+Report the two-character U.S. postal abbreviation for the U.S. state or territory the statutory trust is domiciled within.

 On August 11, 2025, the Statutory Accounting Principles (E) Working Group exposed an updated draft of revisions to expand the scope of SSAP No. 37 to include qualifying investment trusts holding residential mortgage loans to be reported Schedule B – Mortgage.
 This updated draft, as shown above under the 2025 Summer National Meeting Staff Recommendation, reflects changes made by NAIC staff based on further research as well as discussions with interested parties.
 Changes from the prior exposure are shaded.